-If parents are unsure about paternity, or if they have questions about obtaining genetic testing, you can give them information about local companies who perform genetic testing and/or you can give them the SCPOP toll-free helpline number 866.914.8786.
-Please provide parents with the fact sheet detailing the process (Form 27163).
+If parents are unsure about paternity, or if they have questions about obtaining genetic testing, you can give them information about local companies who perform genetic testing and/or you can give them the SCPOP toll-free helpline number 1-866-914-8786.
+Please provide parents with the fact sheet detailing the process (SCPOP form 27163).
 South Carolina CSSD provides genetic testing at no cost to either parent.